floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

 cycles is coming from, it's just looked up in a table).

-A **cycle-ticked** emulator splits up the atomic instruction execution into substeps, and those substeps are visible to the outside.
+A **cycle-ticked** emulator splits up the atomic instruction execution into substeps, and those substeps are visible to the outside through the CPU pins.
 The overall number of clock cycles for the instruction is derived from the executed substeps.
 On the Z80, those substeps are called 'machine cycles', and each machine cycle takes several clock cycles to complete.
-For instance: each instruction starts with an **opcode-fetch** machine cycle, which usually takes 4 clock cycles to complete, and may be followed by one or several **memory-read** and
-**memory-write** machine cycles, each taking 3 clock cycles (unless stretched by injected wait states).
+For instance: each instruction starts with an **opcode-fetch** machine cycle, which usually takes 4 clock cycles to complete, and may be followed by one or several **memory-read** and *memory-write** machine cycles, each taking 3 clock cycles *(unless stretched by injected wait states).
 A Z80 emulator may decide to 'tick' per 'clock cycle', or per 'machine cycle'.
 Ticking per clock-cycle is more straight forward but is expensive.
 Ticking per machine cycle is faster but more